darinz/DL/04_Training_Techniques/02_normalization_techniques.md

 Layer Normalization normalizes across the features of each sample, rather than across the batch.

+> **Explanation:**
+> LayerNorm is especially useful in settings where batch statistics are not reliable, such as in recurrent neural networks (RNNs) or transformers, or when batch sizes are very small.
+It normalizes each sample independently, making it robust to varying batch statistics.

 ### Mathematical Formulation

 For input $`x \in \mathbb{R}^{B \times D}`$: